 Chinese Language and Culture at Zhejiang University

-MSU is collaborating on a documentary film and associated toolkits with Crossing Borders Education on intercultural communication between American and Chinese students in China.
+MSU collaborated on a documentary film and associated toolkits with Crossing Borders Education on intercultural communication between American and Chinese students in China.

 Faculty, staff and students at MSU have been involved in research and outreach in China for some 50 years.
 To see what their latest endeavors are, be sure to visit "MSU's global impact: China" webpage.

 The Asian Studies Center at Michigan State University is a great resource to get information about curriculum, faculty research, exchange programs, and outreach activities in China and throughout Asia.

 Learn about the Panda Project that is the result of years of close partnership and collaboration with institutions and individuals in the United States and China.
 The project, funded by the National Science Foundation, NASA and the Michigan Agricultural Experiment Station, spans beyond pandas, examining issues of biodiversity, global warming, zoonic diseases and policy.